 Visual identification evidence

-- Indicate the need for particular caution.
+- The need for particular caution

 Photofits and identikits

 While ID parades are frequently used by the Gardaí, the process is not provided for in law.
-There are, however, a number of formalities or rules which have developed over time as a result of case law in Ireland.
-The following are the main rules in relation to the holding of ID parades:
+However, there are a number of rules about ID parades, which have developed over time as a result of case law in Ireland.
+The main rules about ID parades are: